-- Pick stuff you really like, that matches your outfit...whatever you have to do to get psyched about bringing a few extra items with you in your purse/man bag.
+- Pick stuff you really like, that matches your outfit...whatever you have to do to get psyched about bringing a few extra items with you.

 - Check out second-hand shops for vintage versions of the above items.
 I've found so many unique canteens at Goodwill and Salvation Army.

 - Have a few options depending on the occasion as well as backups.
 Some music venues don't like glass jars so on gig nights I bring a canteen or a pop-up stainless steel cup instead.

 - There are tons of products that are foldable, pop-up, and have other space-saving capabilities if you're not into the bulkiness of vintage items.
 Though it is greener to buy second hand, bringing a reusable is preferable to not doing anything, so find what works for you.